Judge Market LogoJudgeMarketUS

 What Moves Prices

-In reputation markets, prices move in response to a wide variety of factors:
+In a reputation market, prices move in response to a wide variety of factors:

-- News and media coverage.
-A documentary about a historical figure can drive significant price movement as it changes public awareness and sentiment.
+• News and media coverage.
+A documentary, biopic, or major news cycle about a figure can drive significant price movement as it changes public awareness and sentiment.

-- Academic discoveries.
-New historical evidence or scholarship can reshape the narrative around a figure.
+• Academic and journalistic re-assessment.
+New evidence or scholarship can reshape the narrative around a figure — for both historical and contemporary subjects.

-- Cultural shifts.
+• Cultural shifts.
 Broader changes in social values affect how figures are judged.
-The reassessment of colonial-era figures is a clear example.
+The reassessment of colonial-era leaders is a clear example, as is the rapid re-pricing of modern political figures during a news cycle.

-- Viral moments.
-A trending social media discussion about a historical figure can bring new traders into the market with strong opinions.
+• Viral moments.
+A trending social-media discussion about a figure can bring new traders into the market with strong opinions.

-- Comparison effects.
-When one figure's reputation changes, related figures may be reassessed.
+• Comparison effects.
+When one figure's price changes, related figures may be reassessed.
 You can explore these dynamics on comparison pages.

 The Information Cascade

 One of the most fascinating dynamics in price discovery is how information cascades through the market.
-When a new piece of information becomes available -- say, a major newspaper publishes an article reassessing Winston Churchill -- the price movement often happens in stages:
+When a new piece of information becomes available — say, a major newspaper publishes an article reassessing Winston Churchill, or Donald Trump makes a high-profile announcement — the price movement often happens in stages:

-- Informed traders act first.
-People who see the article early or understand its implications most quickly place trades.
+1. Informed traders act first.
+People who see the story early or understand its implications most quickly place trades.

-- Price begins to move.
-Other traders notice the price movement and investigate why.
+2. Price begins to move.
+Other traders notice the movement and investigate why.

-- Secondary traders act.
-After reading the article or hearing about it, more traders enter positions.
+3. Secondary traders act.
+After reading or hearing about the story, more traders enter positions.

-- Price stabilizes.
-The new equilibrium reflects the market's updated assessment, incorporating the new information.
+4. Price stabilizes.
+The new equilibrium reflects the market's updated verdict, incorporating the new information.

 This cascade typically takes minutes to hours, compared to the days or weeks it might take for the same information to show up in polls or academic assessments.